dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 > The following inferences do not cite sources.
 Do not infer what I
 > write here as fact.
 Do your own research.
 Keep reading if you'd like
 > to know how to cure cancer.
+And by cure, I mean identification
+> through such early and non-invasive methodologies that it rarely
+> reaches the later stages like metastasis, which are notoriously hard
+> to treat.

 ### Spatial Coherence